NyteshadeXT/PF2e-Vault/2) Compendium/equipment/Grave-Tide.md

 - **Price** 900 gp
 - **Bulk** 1; **Usage** held in 1 hand

-_Grave-Tide_ is a short sword with a dark-stained blade.
+_Grave-Tide_ is a +1 striking short sword with a dark-stained blade.
 It has a scent of decay about it, empowering its wielder when close to death.

 ```ad-embed-ability
 title: **Activate** `pf2:0` command